bionanotechie/Genome-Assembly-Bacterial/README.md

 The meaning of the flags within the command have these meanings:
 - -s is the path to the config file
-- -K is the size of the k-mer, a k-mer is a set of nucleotides, k is the number of nucleotides in that set. (biostar)
+- -K is the size of the k-mer, a k-mer is a set of nucleotides, k is the number of nucleotides in that set.
+It is a crucial parameter in most de Brujin Graph assemblers and assemblers work with the highest accuracy if the k-mer size estimation is accurate.
 - -o is the output file
 - 1 is for the assembly log and 2 is for the assembly errors.